klaguedan/tut-datahub-and-github/index.md

 - Run `mkdir PROJECT`.
 Makes folder for our project where we can download the Jupyter notebooks from Github.
 - Run `cd PROJECT`.
 Moves the terminal to our newly made folder.
 - Run `git clone git@github.com:COGS108/Group087_WI24.git`.
 Type `yes` and press Enter.
+- Run `git clone git@github.com:COGS108/Group087_WI24.git` again.
 This will make a local copy of our group project files in your Datahub.
 - Run `cd Group087_WI24`.
 Moves the terminal to the folder with all the work in it.
 - Run `git config user.email "<your email>"`.
 (Replace the angle brackets too!)
 - Run `git config user.name "<some name to identify you>"`.